Dylan Carlson Player Props: Cardinals vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.55 team ERA ranks 24th among all league pitching staffs.
+- The White Sox have the 23rd-ranked team ERA among all league pitching staffs (4.58).

-- White Sox pitchers combine to surrender the third-most home runs in baseball (121 total, 1.4 per game).
+- White Sox pitchers combine to give up the third-most home runs in baseball (123 total, 1.4 per game).

+- Toussaint (0-1) starts for the White Sox, his third this season.

-- His most recent time out came on Saturday against the Oakland Athletics, when the righty tossed 5 1/3 innings, surrendering three earned runs while allowing six hits.
+- In his most recent time out on Sunday, the right-hander threw 3 2/3 innings against the Oakland Athletics, allowing two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.